adameseliga/Blackjack-Simulation-Game/README.md

 # Blackjack-Simulation-Game
 This is a very basic blackjack script.
-You must have python installed in order for it to run.
+Written in python 3.7.